moderndatacompany/dataos.info/docs/interfaces/metis/metis_ui_resources/metis_resources_services.md

-# Metis Resources- Services
+# Services Metadata On Metis UI

 <aside class="callout">
 ⚠️ This page guides you on exploring and managing metadata for Services on Metis.
-To learn in detail about the Service as a Resource, refer to this link.
+To learn in detail about the Service as a Resource, refer to this <a href="/resources/service/">link</a>.

 </aside>

 Metis has integrated "Service" as a "Resource type" for storing metadata related to its port, socket, replicas, stack, etc., within DataOS.
 On selecting **Services,** the following information will appear on the screen:

 ![services.png](metis_resources_services/services.png)
+<figcaption align = "center"> List of Services  </figcaption>

 ## Filter pane